bjoern-sellnau/vaccine/README.md

 ### vaccine_absolute_require.js ###

-This version is vaccine.js but without support for a relative `require`.
+This version is vaccine.js but without support for relative requires.
 To use this, every module id must be typed out in full when calling `require`.

 ### vaccine_absolute_require_already_ordered.js ###

 This is the combination of the above two versions.
-Must use full module ids for `require`, and must define everything in order.
+You must use full module ids for `require`, and define everything in order.

-### vaccine_(Your vaccine type here).js ###
+### vaccine_(*Your vaccine type here*).js ###

-Lastly, vaccine is meant to be simple enough, that you can make any changes you want.
-The one rule, is don't break the global `vaccine` api (in vaccine_minimal.js).
+Lastly, vaccine is meant to be simple enough that you can easily make any changes you want.
+The two rules are don't break the global `vaccine` api (in vaccine_minimal.js), and don't add any other global functionality.
 Other than that, anything is game.

 If you think you have some changes that other people might like, send a pull request, and I may support it if there is enough interest.